 "Shut the fuck up!
 I hear we have new neighbours.
 I don't want to have to threaten them like I had to with the last ones," he lsnaps.

 "Ben, please," I beg, tears in my eyes.

-I close the door behind me and sink onto the bed, weeping into pillow.
+Forgetting the food, I slowly walk upstairs and to my room.
+I close the door behind me and sink onto the bed, weeping into my pillow.

 No matter how hard I try to be strong, I always end the day crying into my pillow, wishing for the life I had lived when my father had been alive.